Shaillydeep/7-up-down-game/README.md

 ## Description

-The 7-up-down-game is a simple dice guessing game where the player tries to guess wether sum of 2 randomly thrown dice will be lesser than, equal to or greater than 7.
+The 7-up-down-game is a simple dice guessing game where the player tries to guess whether sum of 2 randomly thrown dice will be lesser than, equal to or greater than 7.

 ## Installation